CookingGods/Project3/devlog.md

 This session I have finished the  all of the BTreeindex file .
 I added input file into the B-tree, extracing  all key methods, closing the file, helpers methods and etc. Next I planning on the Main which I will add the Menu screen and a loop, and a option of the Users.
 This doesn't too bad but I  after that hopefully then I am finished if not I might have to readjust some of my BTree file, since majoriy of my code is there to see if I am missing anything but, Majority of the method should work or base the requirment and instruction that he gives.
 I mnight need to reread his instruction but everything looks good so far.
 It's seem like I should be able to finish this by saturday night if all things go well.

+11/29/2024 9:35pm
+ a.
+Give your thoughts so far.
+Have you had new thoughts about the project since the last session?
+So far,  I finished the Main.java.
+No new thoughts I just need to recheck every method and file to make sure it have all the necessary functions.
+I ran it and it seemsed it does but I need to recheck it again to make sure that it works. other than that It seems to go alrigjt

+ b.
+What do you plan to accomplish this session?
+Layout a plan, as detailed as possible.
+What do you plan to change?
+What do you plan to implement next?
+What is your goal for this session?

+Today, I finished the Main.java file, I added the catach error, and I added the menu and the fuctions for some of it, some of the menu option are in the BTreeindex file.
+Like load and print.
+Other than that tomorrow, I will just check to make sure i have all the functions and if I feel like I do I will create a Read-Me file and that will be my last update log and finished it.